LukeShortCloud/rootpages/src/ansible.rst

 .. code-block:: sh

-   $ molecule converge -- -vvv --become-user=vagrant
+   $ molecule converge -- -vvv --become --become-user=root

 Specific tasks in a role can be disabled by setting the "molecule-notest" or "notest" tag.